-Technovation is seeking an Alumnae Program Director to guide and develop our growing alumnae support efforts.
+Technovation is seeking a Program Director to guide and develop our support for 18-25 year old youth.
 You will direct a brand new (small) team.
 The ideal candidate is comfortable navigating amidst ambiguity and working with many moving parts, teams, and stakeholders who carry different expectations.
-In this unique role, you will have the opportunity to serve Technovation alumnae from more than 100 countries as they pursue college and careers.
-Note that Technovation alumnae are still fairly young, including past participants who are 11-17 and older alumnae in college and the workforce who are 18-25.
+In this unique role, you will have the opportunity to serve highly motivated young women from more than 100 countries as they head to college, look for jobs, and seek workforce development support.

-- Collaborate on and refine alumnae development strategy
+- Collaborate on and refine 18-25 year old youth development strategy

-- Develops, coordinates and evaluates programs and projects to develop alumnae relations and career development/entrepreneurship programs
+- Develops, coordinates and evaluates programs and projects for these young women

-- Provide support to help alumnae navigate critical decision points of their education/career journey in ways to encourage their continued engagement in STEM and entrepreneurship.
+- Provide support to help these youth navigate critical decision points of their education/career journey in ways to encourage their continued engagement in STEM and entrepreneurship.

 - Lay groundwork for active alumnae chapters in key locations around the world

-- Build systems to gather alumnae feedback and analyze data to inform program implementation and improvements
+- Build systems to gather participant feedback and analyze data to inform program implementation and improvements

 - Manage small team and volunteers and/or interns